 The Sanctification of Defense

-III.
 The Architecture of Ritual: Time, Space, and Devotion

 Kanyarkali is not an isolated performance but an integrated community festival defined by specific temporal and spatial requirements.